 Notice to Patients:

-…A lot more signs… Before entering the building, you will need to ensure that you pass the screening criteria.
-Anyone who has travelled outside the province in past 14 days, has been in contact with anyone with confirmed/suspected COVID-19 within the past 14 days, or has potential symptoms of COVID-19 (fever, cough, shortness of breath, or flu-like symptoms) will not be permitted into the building.
+Before entering the building, you will need to ensure that you pass the screening criteria.
+Anyone who has travelled outside the country in the past 14 days, has been in contact with anyone with confirmed/suspected COVID-19 within the past 14 days, or has potential symptoms of COVID-19 (fever, cough, shortness of breath, or flu-like symptoms) will not be permitted into the building.
 Once inside the building, there will be signage to help direct the flow of traffic and maintain proper social distancing.

-…A lot less people… One of the most effective ways of ensuring that we can maintain social distancing is to limit the number of people in the office at any given time.
-Our staff will be working in teams, to minimize the number of staff members in the office at one time.
-We are also decreasing the number of exams we do in a day, to help ensure efficiency and to allow sufficient time for cleaning protocols between patients.
+One of the most effective ways of ensuring that we can maintain social distancing is to limit the number of people in the office at any given time.
 Some appointments (such as those for eye infections) may be done remotely.
 We ask that anyone coming in to the office for frame adjustments /repairs or to look at glasses call ahead to arrange an appointment in our dispensary.
 All of our paperwork (insurance forms, patient information forms, and contact lens order forms) will be available on our website and can be submitted electronically.
-When you get to the office, we welcome you to call to “check in”, in order to minimize the time you spend in our reception area.

 We appreciate your cooperation and understanding.
 Information on COVID-19 and the policies that result seem to be ever-changing, and this can be a very frustrating thing.
 Our main priority is the safety and well-being of our patients, staff, and community.
 We also want to see things “return to normal” as soon as possible.